Green Performance Design Elements

 What is a “green building” or “green construction”?

 A green building is one that is healthy for its occupants and is sensitive to our environment.
-The word Green in building design and construction needs context as there are so many different levels of quality and sustainability that can be put into a building.
-Working with a credible architect is the best way to ensure you are achieving the level of “green” that is right for your own project.
+Nevertheless, the word “Green” in building design and construction needs context.
+There are so many different levels of quality and sustainability that can be put into buildings.
+Therefore, working with a credible architect is the best way to ensure you achieve the right level of “green”.

 - Formaldehyde-free, low VOC paints, and coatings reduce “off-gassing” that can result in dangerous pollution.